luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

   image("figures/figure_2.svg", width: 100%),
   // placement: auto,
   caption: [
-    Each case in this figure is a video; the values represent the relative proportion of sentences that are flagged with the respective populst dimension.
+    Each case in this figure is a video; the values represent the relative proportion of sentences that are flagged with the respective populist dimension.
   ]
 ) <fig:populism_dimensions>